Neural Tech Daily

 A few minimal exceptions, all standard:

-- Our hosting provider (Cloudflare Pages) handles the delivery of pages to your browser.
-They see your IP address as part of normal web traffic.
-Their privacy practices are at cloudflare.com/privacypolicy.
+• Hosting provider — handles delivery of pages to your browser.
+They see your IP address as part of normal web traffic and apply their own privacy practices.

-- If we are legally required to share information (court order, regulatory request) we will comply, and where allowed, notify you.
+• Legal requests — if we are legally required to share information (court order, regulatory request) we will comply and, where allowed, notify you.

 How long we keep data